ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-icp.md

 Ready to automate the entire deployment process?
 Check out the [Ansible Playbook](/docs/blockchain-sw-252?topic=blockchain-sw-252-ansible-install-ibp) that can be used to complete all of the steps  in this topic for you.

+## Docker in Docker considerations
+{: #deploy-icp-docker-in-docker-considerations}

+Kubernetes default values for IP addresses prevent conflicts between pods, services, and worker nodes.
+However, if IP address ranges are assigned during installation of Kubernetes, the potential for IP address conflicts exists.
+Therefore, if your Docker in Docker (dind) container is not reachable from the peer container, there may be an issue with the bridge IP address.
+To address this scenario, edit the `ibppeer` specification for the peer and add the bridge IP `-bip` argument to the `dind` container, as described below.

+Take the following steps to allow the container to set the IP address and subnet for the Docker in Docker container:

+Get the custom resource definition for all peers:

+`kubectl get ibppeers -n <ibp namespace>`

+Edit the custom resource definition for the peer to add default settings for the `dind` args:

+`kubectl edit ibppeer <peername> -n <ibp namespace>`

+Add the following `dindArgs` configuration under the `spec`.
+Change the `bip` argument to a IP address/subnet that does not conflict with other pods, services, or worker nodes:

+`
+  spec:
+    action:
+      enroll: {}
+      reenroll: {}
+    configoverride: {}
+    customNames:
+      pvc: {}
+    dindArgs:
+    - --log-driver
+    - fluentd
+    - --log-opt
+    - fluentd-address=localhost:9880
+    - --mtu
+    - "1400"
+    - --bip
+    - 172.22.1.1/16
+`

+This configuration change is not required if you are using Hyperledger Fabric 2.x peers, which do not use Docker in Docker containers.
+Using Fabric 2.x is the recommended resolution for this case, but the procedure can be used to resolve potential IP address conflicts in nodes running Hyperledger Fabric 1.4.x.
+{: note}